curioswitch/go-build/README.md

 - Go
 - Markdown
+- Shell-like, including Dockerfile (files supported by [mvdan-sh](https://github.com/mvdan/sh))
 - YAML

 All supporting tasks are executed with `go run` - this means that all languages can be processed with only a single tool dependency, Go itself.
+Programs like prettier are invoked using [wasilibs](https://github.com/wasilibs) to achieve this.

 Note that the goyek default of non-verbose output is overridden since it seems generally better to have verbose output. `-v=false` should be passed to a build